 Before embarking on an evening of live music on Nashville’s famous Honky Tonk Highway, check out these amazing restaurants in the downtown culinary scene: Etch, Husk, The Farm House, Southern Steak & Oyster, and Gray & Dudley.
 Continue your journey onto Lower Broadway, home to legendary clubs like Tootsie’s Orchid Lounge and Robert’s Western World.

 Indulge in one of Music City’s best brunch spots!
-Try the red velvet waffles and blood orange mimosas at Tavern in Midtown or head to East Nashville where Marche Artisan Foods and Margot reign as the ever-popular weekend brunch spots.
+Head to East Nashville where Marche Artisan Foods and Margot reign as the ever-popular weekend brunch spots.
 Other brunch favorites include Jonathan Waxman's Nashville restaurant Adele's or check out where the singers and songwriters have been hanging out for over 30 years at The Row.

 Nashville hasn’t forgotten its roots.
 Two popular traditions are still all the rage at Meat & Three restaurants and hot chicken “shacks.”
 Indulge in one of downtown Nashville’s best meat & three restaurants at Puckett’s Grocery.